static-frame/static-frame/doc/source/api_assignment.rst

     :param key: A selector, either a label, a list of labels, a slice of labels, or a Boolean array.
 The root ``__getitem__`` takes loc labels, ``loc`` takes loc labels, and ``iloc`` takes integer indices.

     :param value: The value to be assigned.
-Can be a single value, an iterable of values, or a ``Series``.
+Can be a single value, an iterable of values, or a :obj:`static_frame.Series`.

-    :returns: :py:class:`static_frame.Series`
+    :returns: :obj:`static_frame.Series`

 .. literalinclude:: ../../static_frame/test/unit/test_doc.py